estebanCastaneira/estebanCastaneira/README.md

 - 🌱 I’m currently learning Phyton.
 - 🚀 I'm looking to start a career as a Developer.
 - 📫 How to reach me: estebanc_b@hotmail.com
-- ⚡ Fun fact: i'm uruguayan and i don't drink mate 🧉.
+- ⚡ Fun fact: I'm uruguayan and I don't drink mate 🧉.

 <!--START_SECTION:waka-->